-Click here to browse our collection of farmhouse plans.
+Click here to browse our collection of modern farmhouse plans.

 Today’s farmhouse designs, which are showing up even in the pages of high-end home fashion magazines, remain true to their roots.
 One big reason is that the signature elements of farmhouse design – a kitchen-oriented floor plan, a black-and-white color scheme, and occasional industrial accents – dovetail nicely with what the modern family is looking for in a new home.
 Using salvaged material for beams and flooring in your home coincides with green building trends.
-And the rustic simplicity of the farmhouse vernacular aligns with a trend toward clean modern design.
-Here’s what to look for if you are interested in building a “modern” farmhouse.
+And the rustic simplicity of the farmhouse vernacular aligns with a trend toward clean modern design (learn more about this popular style from The Spruce).
+Here’s what to look for if you are interested in building a modern farmhouse plan.

 Another common interior element found in farmhouses: antique fixtures and furnishings.
 Used in moderation, they look right at home when used against white walls and ceilings.
 Farmhouse plans have a lot in common with country designs.
 The two styles share a fondness for comfortable rather than formal furniture and furnishing arrangements.
 But a key difference is that accessories are kept to a minimum in farmhouse design.
 Restraint, along with clean lines and a high-contrast modern color palette, gives the modern farmhouse a more sophisticated appearance than a country home.

-Sliding barn doors are another natural choice for the modern farmhouse.
+Sliding barn doors are another natural choice for the modern farmhouse (explore these barn door ideas from This Old House).
 They are a great way to separate rooms in open floor plans.
 You could close the barn door on an office if you needed to get work done and open it when no one is home.
 A claw-footed tub might look good in a bathroom.
 Hanging pots and pans over a kitchen island is another natural.

 A stone fireplace makes a lot of sense in a farmhouse design, especially if the material is used outside on the foundation or landscaping.
 Salvaged wood is another staple of this look.
 All the better if it has scratches and nicks.
 Distressed hardwood flooring, which is getting easier to source from older buildings that are town down, is another desirable look.
 Mixed metals in modern farmhouses – a natural for light fixtures, kitchen hardware, and stairway railings – gives them a modern appearance.
 So do strong color accents, which work well with a black-and-white color palette.